SethMMorton/fastnumbers/dev/README.md

   that `bumpversion` cannot.
 Requires [`bump2version`](https://github.com/c4urself/bump2version), which is the maintained fork of [`bumpversion`](https://github.com/peritus/bumpversion).
   Not intended to be called directly, but rather by `tox -e bump`.
-- `ci-install-python.bash` - Code to install Python on Windows in Travis-CI.
-- `ci-update-path.bash` - Sourcing this file in Travis-CI will ensure Python is on the PATH in Windows.
 - `clean.py` - This file cleans most files that are created during development.
   Run in the project home directory.
   Not intended to be called directly, but rather by `tox -e clean`.